SinTan1729/chhoto-url/README.md

   encrypt the connection by SSL.

 # Bloat that will not be implemented
-- Tracking or spying of any kind.
-The only logs that still exist are errors printed to stderr and the basic logging (only warnings) provided by the [`env_logger`](https://crates.io/crates/env_logger) crate.
+- **Tracking or spying of any kind.** The only logs that still exist are errors printed to stderr and the basic logging (only warnings) provided by the [`env_logger`](https://crates.io/crates/env_logger) crate.
-- User management.
-If you need a shortener for your whole organization, either run separate containers for everyone or use something else.
+- **User management.** If you need a shortener for your whole organization, either run separate containers for everyone or use something else.
-- Cookies, newsletters, "we value your privacy" popups or any of the multiple other ways modern web shows how anti-user it is.
+- **Cookies, newsletters**, "we value your privacy" popups or any of the multiple other ways modern web shows how anti-user it is.
 We all hate those, and they're not needed here.
-- Paywalls or messages begging for donations.
+- **Paywalls** or messages begging for donations.
 If you want to support me (for whatever reason), you can message me through GitHub issues.

 # Screenshots